Fight against toxic weeds continues in the Shuswap - Salmon Arm Observer

 Another toxic weed to be avoided is poison hemlock, which is so prolific in area parks, fields, ditches, parking lots and more throughout the Shuswap eradicating it would be impossible.

-Often confused with Queen Anne’s lace, poison hemlock grows to be six-10 feet tall with white flower heads.
+Also often confused with Queen Anne’s lace, poison hemlock grows to be six- to 10-feet-tall with white flower heads.

 Ingesting the seeds can result in dilation of the pupils, dizziness and trembling, slowing heartbeat, paralysis of the central nervous system, muscle paralysis and death due to respiratory failure.